A New Regression Lens on Multi-Class Classification

 \section{Abstract}

-Linear Discriminant Analysis (LDA) is an important classification approach.
-Its simple linear form makes it easy to interpret, and it is well-suited for handling multi-class responses.
-It is closely related to other classical multivariate statistical techniques, such as Fisher's discriminant analysis, canonical correlation analysis and linear regression.
-In this paper we strengthen its connection to multivariate response regression by characterizing the explicit relationship between discriminant directions and regression coefficients.
-This key characterization leads to a new regression-based multi-class classification procedure that is flexible enough to deploy any existing structured, regularized, and even non-parametric, regression methods.
-In contrast with the existing regression-based approaches, our new formulation is particularly amenable to establish provable guarantees: we establish a general strategy of analyzing the excess misclassification risk of the proposed classifier for all aforementioned regression techniques.
-As applications, we provide complete theoretical guarantees for using the widely used $\ell_1$-regularization as well as for using the reduced-rank regression, neither of which has yet been fully analyzed in the LDA context.
-Our theoretical findings are corroborated by extensive simulation studies and real data analysis.
+Linear Discriminant Analysis (LDA) is a fundamental method for classification.
+Its simple linear structure facilitates interpretation, and it is naturally suited to multi-class settings.
+LDA is also closely connected to several classical multivariate techniques, including Fisher’s discriminant analysis, canonical correlation analysis, and linear regression.

+In this paper, we strengthen the connection between LDA and multivariate response regression by establishing an explicit relationship between discriminant directions and regression coefficients.
+This characterization yields a new regression-based framework for multi-class classification that accommodates structured, regularized, and even non-parametric regression methods.
+In contrast to existing regression-based approaches, our formulation is particularly amenable to theoretical analysis: we develop a general strategy for deriving bounds on the excess misclassification risk of the proposed classifier across all such regression procedures.

+As concrete applications, we provide complete theoretical guarantees for two widely used methods---$\ell_1$-regularization and reduced-rank regression---neither of which has previously been fully analyzed in the LDA context.
+The theoretical results are supported by extensive simulation studies and empirical evaluations on real data.

 {\em Keywords:} Dimension reduction, discriminant analysis, high-dimensional data, multi-class classification, multivariate response regression, regularization.